Exanom/moa_bulk_generator/README.md

    Width (number of samples) over which each consecutive concept drift occurs (equivalent to the `-w` parameter for `ConceptDriftStream`).
 Must contain exactly `len(classification_functions) - 1` entries.
 - `num_of_samples` (int)
    Total number of samples to generate for this dataset.
+- `seed_value` (int)
+  The seed used for random generation.
+- `amount` (int)
+  The number of datasets to be generated with random seeds.

+  > Note: `seed_value` and `amount` are mutually exclusive and cannot be used together in a dataset definition.
+You may also omit both in order to generate a single dataset with a random seed.

   > Note: To check currently supported generators and the valid values for their classification functions, following code can be used:
   >
   > ```python